South Korean pilot wins beard ban legal battle

 Seoul High Court said the policy - which only applied to workers of South Korean nationality - was illegal, turning over an earlier ruling by a lower court supporting the Air Asiana ban.

-"The firm says that workers are required to maintain neat appearances...but there is no ground to believe that a beard makes one look untrustworthy or shabby," the high court said.
+"The firm says that workers are required to maintain neat appearances ... but there are no grounds to believe that a beard makes one look untrustworthy or shabby," the high court said.

 "Also, imposing the ban only on South Korean employees is discrimination based on nationality," it added.